kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/create-aks/_index.en.md

 ### Primary Node Pool Setting:

 {{% notice info %}}
-At least one systempool is required in a AKS cluster.
+At least one systempool is required in an AKS cluster.
-Hence a systempool will be created alongwith the cluster.
+Hence a systempool will be created along with the cluster.
 {{% /notice %}}

 [Learn more about node pools in Azure Kubernetes Service